webqit/oohtml/README.md

     }
     ```

-+ And a request could choose to stay subscribed to changes on the requested data; the `requestParams` would simply set a `live` flag and either stay alert to said updates on the returned `ContextReturnValue` object or specify a callback function, in which case no `ContextReturnValue` object is returned:
++ And a request could choose to stay subscribed to changes on the requested data; the `request` would simply set a `live` flag and either stay alert to said updates on the returned `ContextReturnValue` object or specify a callback function, in which case no `ContextReturnValue` object is returned:

     ```js
     // Set the "live" flag